yasha02/R/README.md

 #R

-Some data sets Used in the tutorials
-\n 1.
-The Iris Dataset
-\n 2.
-The Bodyfat Dataset
+Some data sets Used in the tutorials incude The Iris Dataset and The Bodyfat Dataset